coreos/docs/running-coreos/cloud-providers/vultr/index.md

 Create a new VPS (any server type and location of your choice), and then:

-1. For the "Operating System" select "Custom",
+1. For the "Operating System" select "Custom"
-1. Select iPXE boot,
+2. Select iPXE boot
-1. Set the chain URL to the URL of your script (http://example.com/script.txt),
+3. Set the chain URL to the URL of your script (http://example.com/script.txt)
-1. Click "Place Order".
+4. Click "Place Order"

 ![Any location, any size, custom OS, iPXE boot, set chain URL, place order](http://s18.postimg.org/5ra9lioeh/vultr.png)